DevExpress/dataprocessingapi-mvp-example/README.md

 - Data engine supports multi-threaded data calculation to handle a large amount of data efficiently.
 - An optimized graph of data operations.

+Our experiments showed that DevExpress Data Processing API can be faster or equal to Parallel Linq in aggregation calculation tasks (grouping and sums calculation).

 > Note that we made a number of assumptions in the MVP implementation which do not fully reveal the performance.
 At the same time, performance can depend on many factors (for example, just-in-time (JIT) compilation).
 If you encounter performance issues, please fell free to describe your scenario in our [Support Center](https://supportcenter.devexpress.com/ticket/list).

 ## Product Development Plans
+If we decide to release the product, we plan to develop in the following directions:

 - Support more popular data sources and a variety of upload methods.
 - Add more features to solve the most popular ETL and analytics problems.
 - Create tools for developers to simplify the creating and debugging of data flows, including the development of Visual Studio built-in tools.
 - Performance optimization.
 - Improve diagnostic logging and error output.
-- Integration with DevExpress controls: Winforms, WPF, Blazor (as ASP.NET Core Backend)
+- Integration with DevExpress controls: Winforms, WPF, Blazor (as ASP.NET Core Backend).

 Your opinion matters to us.
 Please share your thoughts in comments in our blog post: []().